ustudio/Blueque/README.md

 * *Listener*

 	A process running on a node, listening for new tasks on a single queue.
+The system does not support multiple listeners listening to the *same queue* on the *same node*.

 * *Process*